lestweforget/wuhan2019/Timeline(ENG).md

 Tunisia and Jordan also reported their first cases as the outbreak continues to spread in the Middle East.

 **March 3,** Italy announced the death toll in the country reached 77, surpassing the total deaths in Iran, which stand at 77.

+On **March 7,** the coronavirus had killed nearly 3,500 people and infected another 102,000 people across more than 90 countries.

+China's Health Commission reported 99 new cases, down from 143 cases the day before, with a total of 80,651 cases nationwide.
+Official data, meanwhile, showed China's exports plunging 17.2 percent in the first two months of the year after the outbreak brought much of the country to a halt.

+In Iran, one of the worst-hit countries with 4,747 reported cases and 124 deaths, recently-elected MP Fatemeh Rahbar died from the coronavirus.

+On **March 8**, Saudi authorities locked down the eastern Qatif region in a bid to contain the fast-spreading virus.
+Riyadh also said it was suspending all schools and universities across the country from Monday until further notice.